cudbg/researchsetup/README.md

           Programs are super complicated, and takes longer to switch to my library

-* Top 5 papers related to this project (previous attempts, alternatives, assumptions, etc)
+* List the top 5 papers related to this project

+          (Consider previous attempts, alternatives, assumptions you rely on, etc)

-  1. _library Y[1] proposed technique Y to run programs faster.
-However they don't work for cases A, B, C which are important cases that affect the users described above._
+          1. Library Y[1] proposed technique Y to run programs faster.
+It works really well, however they don't work for mail servers, web servers and databases, which are important cases that affect the users described above.

-  2. _project W[2] say that multi-threading is not needed if developers use a new chip.
-However the chip doesn't actually exist yet_
+          2. Project W[2] say that multi-threading is not needed if developers use a new chip.
+             However the chip doesn't actually exist yet

-  3. _developers make their programs faster by using tricks D, E, F.[3,4,5]  Turns out they are special cases of our library_
+          3. Developers make their programs faster by using tricks D, E, F.[3,4,5]
+             Turns out they are special cases of our library

-  4. _projects L, K [6,7] have used variations of our technique XXX in other domains and look, they worked.
-However, they are different in these ways_
+          4. Projects L, K [6,7] have used variations of our technique XXX in other domains and look, they worked.
+We needed to extend these ideas to make it work for our library.

 * How do you know if the project succeeded?
   * What do you need to be measuring (aka the x and y axes of a graph)
   * How much do these metrics need to change before "success"?